rargo/vim-hex-rework/README.md

 ### .vimrc configure:

 Add the following code in your .vimrc files, when a binary file is opened, Vim use xxd to hex dump the file, display it in a buffer.
-When the buffer is written is written, Vim will use xxd to convert buffer content back to binary file, you can add more file format if necessary.
+When the buffer is written, Vim will use xxd to convert buffer content back to binary file, you can add more file format if necessary.

 ```
 "binary file, use xxd to hex editing